ivirshup/anndata-paper/paper.md

 ](figures/overview.pdf)

-## Data analysis workflow - iteratively learning representations and scalar annotations
+## The data analysis workflow

-Let us discuss a few canonical examples of the exploratory data analysis workflow.
+How does the `AnnData` structure support iteratively learning representations and scalar annotations in exploratory data analysis?
-Fitting a classification, regression, or clustering to high dimensional data gives rise to a response variable ŷ learned from the data is stored as an annotation of its observations \autoref{fig:overview}[b].
+For instance, training a clustering, classification or regression model on raw data in `X` predicts a response variable ŷ.
+It can be conveniently kept track off and visualized with other elements of `AnnData` by adding it as an annotation of observations \autoref{fig:overview}[b].
 Reduced dimensional representations PCA are stored with observation/ variable loadings aligned to the main dimensions \autoref{fig:overview}(c).
 A K nearest neighbor graph of observations in the PCA space is represented as an adjacency matrix, constituting a pairwise relationship of the observations, fitting in `obsp` \autoref{fig:overview}(d).
 Subsetting the `AnnData` object by observations produces a view subsetting all elements aligned to this dimension. \autoref{fig:overview}(e).